Edit October 2023: The Tolerance (Accuracy) Classes edited per IEC 60751:2022.

 - JIS C1604-1989 alpha 3916, JIS C 1604-1997

 Make sure your measurement device supports your Pt100 sensor

-The good thing about the standard Pt100 probes is that each sensor should fulfill the specifications and you can just plug it into your measurement device (or calibrator) and it will measure its own temperature as accurately as the specifications (sensor + measurement device) define.
-Also, the sensors in the process should be interchangeable without calibration, at least for less critical measurements.
-Nevertheless, it would still be a good practice to check the sensor at some known temperature before use.
+The good thing about standard Pt100 probes is that each sensor should fulfill the specifications and you can just plug it into your measurement device or calibrator and it will measure its own temperature as accurately as the specifications (sensor + measurement device) define.
+Sensors in the process should be interchangeable without calibration, at least for less critical measurements.
+Nevertheless, it would still be good practice to check the sensor at some known temperature before use.

-Anyhow, since the different standards have a bit different specification for the Pt100 sensor, it is important that the device you use for measuring your Pt100 sensor supports the correct sensor (temperature coefficient).
+Anyhow, since the different standards have slightly different specifications for the Pt100 sensor, it is important that the device you use for measuring your Pt100 sensor supports the correct temperature coefficient.
 For example, if your measuring device supports only Alpha 385 and you are using a sensor with an Alpha 391, there will be some error in the measurement.
 Is that error significant?
-In this case (385 vs 391), the error would be roughly 1.5°C at 100°C. So, I think it is significant.
+In this case (385 vs 391), the error would be roughly 1.5°C at 100°C. So I think it is significant.
 Of course, the smaller the difference between temperature coefficients, the smaller the error will be.

 - Pt100 (375)

 - Pt100 (385)